lovisXII/RiVer_SoC/README.md

 If you want details about the Internal architecture of our implemntation please go inside ``Documentation/Reports/Report_*.pdf``.
 There is 2 identical reports, one in English and one in French.

+# IV.
+Writing conventions

+If you wish to make changes to our implementation, please feel free to do so.
+But if you do, please respect the following conventions.
+For each signal in the HDL there are writing conventions:
+* Internal signals must be in **lower case**.
+* External (I/O) signals must be in **upper case**.
+* The name of a signal should be written like this:
+    ```
+    quick_description_[X][Y]
+    ```
+    Where:
+    * [X] is either :
+        * S: asynchronous signal (does not come from a sequential element)
+        * R: synchronous signal, it comes from a sequential element such as flip-flop, registers, fifos...etc...
+    * [Y] is the stage from which the signal comes:
+        * I: ifetch
+        * D: decode
+        * E: exe
+        * M: memory
+        * W: write back
+        * R: register file
+        * X: interrupt signal from outside the kernel.

+For example ``MEM_RES_RM`` is the result that comes out of the mem2wbk fifo (M means it comes out of the mem stage and R means it is a synchronization signal).